AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 A confession before the numbers: precise statistics about AI-generated content on the web are mostly bad, mostly self-reported, and mostly published by parties with an interest in either inflating or deflating the figures.
 This section reports approximations grounded in cross-referenced sources from Common Crawl analyses, search-engine spam-team commentary, indexing logs, freelance-marketplace data, and our own teardowns.
 Where a range is given, it reflects honest uncertainty.

 Share of new pages with LLM-generated text.
-Approximately, in the order of the high majority of newly indexed commercial English-language pages launched between January and April 2026 contain at least some passages generated or heavily templated by an LLM.
-The fraction generated *primarily* by an LLM is lower but still represents the majority of the long-tail.
-On the head of the distribution — pages from established publishers, large product companies, and indie developers with strong taste — the share drops sharply, but the tail dominates the index by sheer count.
+On the order of 70% of newly indexed commercial English-language pages launched between January and April 2026 contain at least some passages generated or heavily templated by an LLM.
+The fraction generated *primarily* by an LLM is lower, call it half, but it still dominates the long tail.
+On the head of the distribution (established publishers, large product companies, indie developers with strong taste) the share drops below 20%.
+By sheer count, the head is a rounding error against the tail.

 AI-generated share of new commercial pages, 2022-2026